TrueLayer joins Open Banking Nigeria, Inside Equity Fund invests in Zambia , Co-operative Bank of Kenya acquires Jamii Bora Bank.

-Kenya’s interest rate remains stable at 7 per cent during the June 2020 meeting to cushion the economy from the pandemic have contributed to the stability.
+Kenya’s interest rate remains stable at 7 percent interest rate during the June 2020 meeting to cushion the economy from the pandemic have contributed to the stability.

-Egypt maintains interest rate as inflation had fallen and economic growth is expected as lockdown is eased.
+Egypt maintains the current interest-rate as inflation had fallen and economic growth is expected while lockdown eased down .

 Some interesting notes :

-TrueLayer provider of financial APIs has joins Open Banking Nigeria, the industry-formed advocacy group driving the adoption of open banking in Nigerian to facilitate the development of API standards in the Nigerian market and help the unbanked access the growing financial services the Nigerian markets.
+TrueLayer provider of financial APIs has joined Open Banking Nigeria, the industry-formed advocacy group driving the adoption of open banking in Nigeria to facilitate the development of API standards in the Nigerian market and help the unbanked access the growing financial services in the Nigerian markets.